Exploitation

 Exploitation at sea

-The iconic white Flamborough Cliffs rise from vibrant turquoise waters, adorned by wildflowers in the meadows above and home to thousands of nesting seabirds.
-But beneath the waves, something just as incredible is hidden.
+The iconic white Flamborough Cliffs rise from turquoise waters, covered in wildflowers and alive with nesting seabirds.
+But below the surface lies something just as incredible:

-We've been campaigning for over a decade to secure the protection our seas need, but we need your help to make it happen.
+We’ve been campaigning for over a decade to protect Yorkshire’s seas.
+Now we need your help.

 Donate now